Terms and conditions

 2.1 These Terms and Conditions contain the entire agreement between us and supersede any prior agreement between us relating to their subject matter.

-2.2 These Terms and Conditions are for the delivery of the Course to a business and you warrant that you are not a consumer.
+2.2 These Terms and Conditions are for the delivery of the Program to a business and you warrant that you are not a consumer.

-2.2 These Terms and Conditions will apply from the date hereof and will continue to apply in relation to any additional Courses we agree to supply to you.
+2.2 These Terms and Conditions will apply from the date hereof and will continue to apply in relation to any additional Programs we agree to supply to you.

 3 Obligations of The Company

-3.4 You accept that the Company does not warrant that it will always be able to supply a Tutor to deal with or complete any Course within a specific period of time and that time is not of the essence in the delivery of the Course.
+3.2 You accept that the Company does not warrant you to complete any Program within a specific period of time and that time is not of the essence in the delivery of the Program.

-3.5 The Company has the right, at its sole discretion, to change the content of any of the Course, the dates upon which each part of the Course is provided and the Tutors.
+3.5 The Company has the right, at its sole discretion, to change the content of any of the Program, and the dates upon which each part of the Program is provided.

 4 Your Obligations